Delightful Savory Bake

 alicia in the kitchen

 A colorful dish arranged in a spiral of veggies, topped with pine nuts and cheese on a plate.
-Save for Later
+Pin it

 A colorful dish arranged in a spiral of veggies, topped with pine nuts and cheese on a plate. | Tasteofsavor.com